Should I get a credit card?

 - The interest that is due

-Interest is basically the fee the credit card company charges you for borrowing money.
+Interest is the fee the credit card company charges you for borrowing money.
 This is known as the annual percentage rate (APR).

 What can you do if you have credit card debt?

-We are here to answer your questions and talk through your options.
-Our online chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm.
-Chat to us now about your situation.
+We offer information, advice and guidance about the issues that matter to you.
+Our online Youth Information Chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm (excluding Bank Holidays).